oyvind0402/Adminpage-boattrip-site/README.md

 ## Functionality choices
 ### Validation
-Holbergs båter serves a Norwegian customer base, and therefore only accepts Norwegian phone numbers, either with or without the country code.
+Holbergs båter serves a Norwegian customer base, and therefore only accepts Norwegian phone numbers, either with or without the country code (+4712345678 or 12345678).

 Since terminals can be in other countries, zip codes from Norway, Sweden, Germany and Denmark are accepted.